traweezy/remorseless-records/docs/QA_RUNBOOK.md

 ### 3.3 Monitoring Hooks

-- Add log shipping or dashboard alerting around the `search:rebuild` command in CI/CD if run automatically.
+- Add log shipping or dashboard alerting around the `search:sync` command in CI/CD if run automatically.
 - For production, monitor webhook or background jobs that update products.
 Emit metrics (`products_indexed_total`) if integrating with a metrics stack.

 ---